Thomas Donnelly

-- American Enterprise Institute: Fellow
+• American Enterprise Institute: Resident Fellow

-- Project for the New American Century: Former Deputy Director
+• Project for the New American Century: Former Deputy Executive Director (1999-2002)

-Thomas Donnelly is a resident fellow at the American Enterprise Institute(AEI), a think tank in Washington, D.C. that has been closely associated with neoconservative advocacy on U.S. foreign policy, and a former deputy director of the now-defunct Project for the New American Century (PNAC).
-A frequent op-ed contributor for national media outlets, Donnelly has been a vocal proponent of long-term U.S. military engagement abroad, including in various Middle East hotspots like Iraq, Iran, and Syria.
+Thomas Donnelly is a resident fellow at the American Enterprise Institute (AEI), a think tank in Washington, D.C. that has been closely associated with neoconservative advocacy on U.S. foreign policy, and a former deputy director of the now-defunct Project for the New American Century (PNAC).
+A frequent op-ed contributor for national media outlets, Donnelly has been a vocal proponent of long-term U.S. military engagement abroad, including in Middle East hotspots like Iraq, Iran, and Syria.

 Although not as outspoken on Iran as some of his neoconservative colleagues, Donnelly has advocated confrontational approaches to stopping that country’s alleged nuclear weapons program.
 In a December 2011 report about the plausibility of containing a nuclear Iran, Donnelly and coauthors Danielle Pletka and Maseh Zarif cast doubt on the ability to effectively contain a nuclear Iran, suggesting nevertheless that such a scenario was inevitable in the absence of preemptive action.
 “Though containment and deterrence are possible policies and strategies for the United States and others to adopt when faced with a nuclear Iran, we cannot share the widespread enthusiasm entertained in many quarters,” they concluded.
 “It may be the case that containing and deterring is the least-bad choice.
 However, that does not make it a low-risk or low-cost choice.
 In fact, it is about to be not a choice but a fact of life.”[2]

-Donnelly contributed an essay called "Strategy for a Nuclear Iran" for the 2005 book Getting Ready for a Nuclear-Ready Iran, which was edited by Patrick Clawson (of the Washington Institute for Near East Policy) and Henry Sokolski.
-A "nuclear Iran," wrote Donnelly, represents a security threat not so much because it would use the weapons or pass them on to terrorists, but rather because of "the constraining effect it threatens to impose upon U.S. strategy for the greater Middle East."
-Donnelly proposed a restrained military solution to an Iranian nuclear problem: "[t]he difficulties of even limited military strikes [against Iran] are too little appreciated.
+Donnelly contributed an essay called “Strategy for a Nuclear Iran” for the 2005 book Getting Ready for a Nuclear-Ready Iran, which was edited by Patrick Clawson (of the Washington Institute for Near East Policy) and Henry Sokolski (formerly based at the National Institute for Public Policy).
+A “nuclear Iran,” wrote Donnelly, represents a security threat not so much because it would use the weapons or pass them on to terrorists, but rather because of “the constraining effect it threatens to impose upon U.S. strategy for the greater Middle East.”
+Donnelly proposed a restrained military solution to an Iranian nuclear problem: “The difficulties of even limited military strikes [against Iran] are too little appreciated.
 While a full discussion of the operational realities is beyond the scope of this chapter, some hard truths are worth mentioning.
 Iran is large, populous, rugged, and its nuclear facilities are spread throughout the country.
-Its nuclear program probably cannot be crippled in a single, surgical strike, as was Iraq's in Israel's famous Osiraq raid. ...
-The military approach that perhaps best balances risks and rewards might be a comprehensive air campaign, lasting perhaps a week, to be followed by fomenting an Afghanistan-style insurgency."[3]
+Its nuclear program probably cannot be crippled in a single, surgical strike, as was Iraq’s in Israel’s famous Osiraq raid. … The military approach that perhaps best balances risks and rewards might be a comprehensive air campaign, lasting perhaps a week, to be followed by fomenting an Afghanistan-style insurgency.”[8]

-For Donnelly, U.S. national security strategy must extend beyond the "war against radical Islamist networks" to an "extended commitment to reshape the region's political order in a liberal and democratic fashion.
-Thus, American security strategy requires more than containment or even a 'rollback' of enemies in the greater Middle East; it demands that we establish something more lasting in partnership with local allies.
-The job for our forces is to create the opportunity for these more representative, liberal, and ultimately stable governments to take root."
-With respect to Iraq, this means not only staying until there is a "return of sovereignty, democratic elections, and a modicum of security."
-Even if the United States successfully achieves these goals, "it will remain obligated to help a free Iraq defend itself in a hostile region."
-He warned that U.S. withdrawal is not possible: "There is a substantial 'defer forward' mission that looms after the 'win decisively' is done.
-And what is true in Iraq is also true on a smaller scale in Afghanistan."[6]
+According to Donnelly, U.S. national security strategy must extend beyond the “war against radical Islamist networks” to an “extended commitment to reshape the region’s political order in a liberal and democratic fashion.
+Thus, American security strategy requires more than containment or even a ‘rollback’ of enemies in the greater Middle East; it demands that we establish something more lasting in partnership with local allies.
+The job for our forces is to create the opportunity for these more representative, liberal, and ultimately stable governments to take root.”
+With respect to Iraq, this means remaining engaged until there is a “return of sovereignty, democratic elections, and a modicum of security.”
+Even if the United States successfully achieves these goals, “it will remain obligated to help a free Iraq defend itself in a hostile region.”
+He warned that U.S. withdrawal is not possible: “There is a substantial ‘defer forward’ mission that looms after the ‘win decisively’ is done.
+And what is true in Iraq is also true on a smaller scale in Afghanistan.”[9]

 In the foreword to the 2000 PNAC book Rebuilding America's Defenses, Donnelly and other PNAC analysts explained that their strategic vision "builds upon the defense strategy outlined by the [Dick] Cheney Defense Department in the waning days of the Bush [Sr.] administration."
 This PNAC document on military transformation credits the draft 1992 Defense Planning Guidance paper with providing "a blueprint for maintaining U.S. preeminence, precluding the rise of a great-power rival, and shaping the international security order in line with American principles and interests."[7]

-According to the PNAC book: "The American peace has proven itself peaceful, stable, and durable.
-Yet no moment in international politics can be frozen in time: even a global Pax Americana will not preserve itself."
-To preserve this "American peace" through the 21st century, the PNAC narrative concludes that the global order "must have a secure foundation on unquestioned U.S. military preeminence."
-Donnelly, the document's principal author and PNAC's deputy director at the time, expressed the hope that "the project's report will be useful as a road map for the nation's immediate and future defense plans."[8]
-Donald Kagan and Gary Schmitt were co-chairs for the report, and project participants included Eliot Cohen, Robert Kagan, I. Lewis Libby, Abram Shulsky, Daniel Goure and Dov Zakheim.
+According to the PNAC book: “The American peace has proven itself peaceful, stable, and durable.
+Yet no moment in international politics can be frozen in time: even a global Pax Americana will not preserve itself.”
+To preserve this “American peace” through the 21st century, the PNAC narrative concludes that the global order “must have a secure foundation on unquestioned U.S. military preeminence.”
+Donnelly, the document’s principal author and PNAC’s deputy director at the time, expressed the hope that “the project’s report will be useful as a road map for the nation’s immediate and future defense plans.”[12]
+Donald Kagan and Gary Schmittwere co-chairs for the report, and project participants included Eliot Cohen, Robert Kagan, I. Lewis Libby, Abram Shulsky, Daniel Goure and Dov Zakheim.

-Donnelly started his career at The Journal newspapers in the Washington, D.C. suburbs, leaving for a position at Army Times in 1980.
-According to the National Defense University's bio of Donnelly: "In 1985 he helped launch Defense News, becoming the paper's deputy editor, the number two position, in 1987. ...
-In 1994 he became executive editor of the National Interest.
+Donnelly began his career at The Journal newspapers in the Washington, D.C. suburbs, leaving for a position at Army Times in 1980.
+According to the National Defense University’s bio of Donnelly: “In 1985 he helped launch Defense News, becoming the paper’s deputy editor, the number two position, in 1987. … In 1994 he became executive editor of the National Interest.
 In 1995, he joined the professional staff of the House Committee on Armed Services and soon was named head of the policy group.
-His major contributions to the committee's work included overseeing committee activities concerning the operations of U.S. forces in the Balkans, leading the committee's investigation of the Khobar Towers bombing in Saudi Arabia and worldwide readiness problems, and establishing a series of hearings and committee white papers on American security interests in the post-Cold War world.
-In addition, Donnelly drafted significant legislative initiatives to reform the Defense Department's readiness reporting system, explore the promise of the current revolution in military affairs, monitor developments in the Chinese military, understand the military and strategic effects of an expanded NATO alliance, and shape the requirements for the 1997 and 2001 Quadrennial Defense Reviews."[9]
+His major contributions to the committee’s work included overseeing committee activities concerning the operations of U.S. forces in the Balkans, leading the committee’s investigation of the Khobar Towers bombing in Saudi Arabia and worldwide readiness problems, and establishing a series of hearings and committee white papers on American security interests in the post-Cold War world.
+In addition, Donnelly drafted significant legislative initiatives to reform the Defense Department’s readiness reporting system, explore the promise of the current revolution in military affairs, monitor developments in the Chinese military, understand the military and strategic effects of an expanded NATO alliance, and shape the requirements for the 1997 and 2001 Quadrennial Defense Reviews.”[13]

 Before joining AEI, Donnelly was the director in 2002 of strategic communications and initiatives at Lockheed Martin, one of the country's largest military contractors.
 From 1999 through 2002, Donnelly was PNAC's deputy executive director.
 After stepping down as PNAC's deputy director, Donnelly remained at PNAC as a military analyst.